 - Are you, the student, currently serving on active duty in the U.S. Armed Forces for purposes other than training?

 - Are you a veteran of the U.S. Armed Forces?

 If you can answer "Yes" to any of the questions listed above, then you are not required to provide your parents' information on the FAFSA.
 If you answer "No" to all of the questions above, then you are required to provide your parents information on the FAFSA, unless there were extreme circumstances as to why you are no longer dependent on your parents for support.
 Independent status is NOT determined by your wish to be financially independent from your parents, nor on the basis of your parents unwillingness to finance your college education.
 Please contact the Financial Aid Office if you have additional questions.

 My parents are divorced, whose income am I required to provide on the Free Application for Federal Student Aid (FAFSA)?

 If your parents are divorced or separated, you will provide information on the FAFSA for the parent who you lived with more during the past 12 months.
 (If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.)
 If that parent is remarried as of today, answer the questions on the rest of the FAFSA form about that parent and the person who your parent married (your stepparent).

-All Financial Aid available after a student bill has been paid is refunded to the student each semester.
+All Financial Aid available after a student account has been paid is refunded to the student each semester.
 Financial Aid refunds do not carry over for the next semester.

 My award letter said that I was going to receive a certain amount, but I did not get as much as it said, why?

 Award letters are based on Full-Time enrollment.
-If you enroll less than Full-Time, your Financial Aid will be pro-rated based on your actual enrollment for each semester.
+If you enroll less than Full-Time, your Pell Grant will be pro-rated based on your actual enrollment for each semester.